Vyral/base-template/_posts/2019-08-29-whats-really-happening-right-now-in-our-market.md

   - Real Estate
   - Market Update
 excerpt: >-
-  There has been a lot of buzz about what’s happening in today’s market, so today let’s get straight to the point about what’s really going on.
+  There has been a lot of buzz about what’s happening in today’s market.
+So today let’s get straight to the point.
 enclosure:
 pullquote: There’s no denying that the economy isn’t quite where it should be.
 enclosure_type: video/mp4